 It's a great option for mums who say they don't want to breastfeed.
 This is an excellent way to give Bub the best."

 "I'm a single mom of two and currently tied to a pump, trying desperately to give my two-week-old daughter the little milk I make.

 My supply has doubled...to just below an ounce every three hours.
-I have had a breast reduction and revision and was unable to feed my first child.
+I had a breast reduction and revision and could not feed my first child.

-He, however, latched like a pro and was fine nursing for drops then taking a bottle.
+He, however, latched like a pro and was OK nursing for drops then taking a bottle.
 I knew I would likely have a supply issue; I never thought about my daughter not latching.

 My OB has doubled my Zoloft because I'm so depressed and disappointed.
 I can't go anywhere or do anything because my daughter and the pump are not in sync.
-I am trying to convince myself 4 weeks is enough, but if anything happened to her that they tie back to formula (let's face it...from SIDS to a cough they can blame it on not breastfeeding)
+I am trying to convince myself four weeks is enough, but if anything happens to her that they tie back to formula (let's face it...from SIDS to cough, they can blame it on not breastfeeding)

 I couldn't live with myself.
 However, I'm not easy to live with now.
 I'm a mess."

 Re: Your best

 "Hey Katherine, you have tried your best; you know it's more important for the baby to have a happy mommy, even if you have to stop breastfeeding.

 You could try keeping your baby at the breast with a "supplemental nursing system" SNS as a last resort.
 It's a little bottle you fill with milk (preferably donor milk in your case).
 The bottle has a small tube attached to it that goes into the corner of the baby's mouth while you breastfeed; this helps the baby stay at the breast to build supply while supplementing.